Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Whole powdered milk contains more fats than 1% fresh milk when we correct for equivalency.

-When corrected for equivalency, we can see that both have similar amounts of carbs.
+When corrected for equivalency, we conclude that both powdered milk and regular milk have similar amounts of carbs.

 Minerals